-The late Mike Tomkins (Clerk) David Snelson Mags Smith (Clerk) Malcolm Taylor Steven Wood
+The late Mike Tomkins (Clerk) special mention to David Snelson,

+Mags Smith (Clerk) and Malcolm Taylor.

+Steven Wood

 = Later became Parish Councillors

 General Comment

 All the Parish Councillors and Volunteers from the Community who, over the more than ten years of the Plan's preparation, have vested their time in bringing together the needs of an expanding society into a plan that will accommodate the future and will sustain, so far as it is possible, the advantages of life in the village and its surrounding countryside.